📝 Anyone who sells food · ⏱️ 3 min read

 ⚠️ Note:

-Online sales have lower margins due to extra costs.
-Compensate by charging higher prices or focusing on larger orders (minimum order value).
+Online sales deliver lower margins due to additional costs.
+Compensate by setting higher prices or implementing minimum order values.

-In KitchenNmbrs you can create different recipes for the same product: one for store sales and one for online.
-This way you immediately see the difference in margin and can adjust your prices accordingly.
+Food cost management tools like KitchenNmbrs let you create separate recipes for the same product: one for store sales and one for online.
+You can immediately see margin differences and adjust pricing accordingly.

 How do you calculate the margin on online ice cream sales?